-Linda Assante, is Managing Partner of Jasper Ridge Partners and leads the real assets team which has responsibility for investment strategies in real estate and natural resources.
-She is a member of the firm’s investment, portfolio construction, and valuation committees.
-Prior to joining Jasper Ridge Partners in 2008, Linda was a Principal with The Townsend Group, where she constructed real estate investment portfolios that included primary funds and co-investments.
-Previously, Linda was at JPMorgan where she was Head of West Coast Real Estate, Lodging & Gaming Investment Banking.
-Linda serves on the Board of Directors of the Pension Real Estate Association, and on the Editorial Advisory Boards of both the Institutional Real Estate Americas and Asia publications.
-She also serves on the Editorial Advisory Board for Real Assets Adviser.
-Linda is a board member of the James Campbell Company, a private real estate company based in Hawai’i, and is a member of the Board of Trustees of Lafayette College.
-Linda earned a BA in Economics and Business from Lafayette College.
+Linda Assante recently retired as Managing Partner of Jasper Ridge Partners, a discretionary investment management firm serving prominent families, foundations, and global institutions with $35 billion in assets under management.
+She led the real assets team responsible for investment strategies in real estate and natural resources.
+She was also a member of the firm’s investment, portfolio construction, and valuation committees.
+Prior to joining Jasper Ridge Partners in 2008, Miss Assante was a Principal with The Townsend Group, where she constructed real estate investment portfolios that included primary funds and co-investments.
+Previously, she was at J.P.
+Morgan where she was Head of West Coast Real Estate, Lodging & Gaming Investment Banking.
+Ms. Assante serves on the Board of Directors of the James Campbell Company, The Swig Company, Terreno Realty Corporation, the Pension Real Estate Association Foundation, and Urban Alliance.
+In addition, she serves on the Advisory Board of Catalyst.
+Ms. Assante is also a member of the Board of Trustees of Lafayette College, currently serving as Vice Chair.
+She earned a BA in Economics and Business from Lafayette College.